When the yellow sun smiles

 I bit my lip.

-Where was it in that calculation?
+So where was my name in that calculation?

 “So… you told me to abandon you.”